A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: The Press-Schechter formalism

 where $\hat{\delta}(k)$ is the Fourier transform of $\delta(x)$, and $W(k,R)$ is a window function associated with the scale $R$.

 The simplest choice of window function is the real-space top-hat (TH) filter,

-whose main advantage lies in its straightforward physical interpretation: it selects all the mass contained within a sphere of radius $R$, leading to a direct relation between mass and scale, $M = (4/3)\pi\bar{\rho}R^3$.
-However, the TH filter does not provide an accurate description of the halo mass function in CDM \cite{Bond1991}, nor in models with a damped linear power spectrum, where it predicts an unphysical upturn of the HMF at low masses that is not observed in numerical simulations \cite{Schneider2013}.
+whose main advantage lies in its straightforward physical interpretation.
+The real-space TH filter has been widely employed in modelling the CDM halo mass function and provides accurate results when calibrated against numerical simulations, e.g. \cite{Tinker2008,Delos2024}.
+However, in models with a damped linear power spectrum, it produces an unphysical upturn of the HMF at low masses that is not observed in numerical simulations \cite{Schneider2013}.

 A simple alternative that improves the agreement with simulations is the sharp-$k$ space (SHK) filter introduced in \cite{Bond1991},

 By imposing a sharp cutoff in Fourier space, this filter successfully reproduces the suppression of the HMF in warm dark matter universes \cite{Schneider2013,Bose2016}.
 Nevertheless, while the SHK filter induces a decline of the HMF at small masses, the slope of this decline is fixed and cannot be tuned.